-The intent of the Main Street Retail Storefront Façade Improvement Program is to provide funding to improve the appearance of the Main Street area.
-The Program is designed to assist property and business owners rehabilitating the facades of ground floor storefronts to create a positive visual impact, stimulate private investment, and complement other community revitalization efforts.
+The intent of the Main Street Façade Improvement Program is to provide funding to improve the appearance of the Main Street area.
+The Program is designed to assist property owners with rehabilitating the facades of storefronts and residential homes to create a positive visual impact, stimulate private investment, and complement other community revitalization efforts.

 - Need for improvements/substandard condition of the building/façade